qinSh4d0/TryHackMe/README.md

-This repository contains my practice records and notes as I prepare for the OSCP exam.
+This repository doments my personal learning journey in penetration testing, including practice notes and screenshots.

-Some of the challenges are represented solely by screenshots that make sense to me during the learning process.
+Some challenges are represented solely by screenshots that were meaningful during my hands-on practice.

 Feel free to browse through, just note these are part of my personal study and the content may not follow formal documentation or methodologies.